What Is Schumann Resonance?

 Clean distinction:

-- Schumann resonance: Earth-atmosphere electromagnetic resonance.
+- Schumann resonance: a natural Earth-atmosphere electromagnetic resonance phenomenon.

 Is Schumann Resonance Safe?

-Schumann resonance as a natural environmental phenomenon is not the same as using an electromagnetic wellness device.
+Schumann resonance as a natural environmental phenomenon is not the same thing as using an electromagnetic wellness device.

 Important variables include: